adriang1174/noopad/README.md

-An Angular.js app to edit textfiles in Dropbox.
+An Angular app to edit textfiles stored in Dropbox.
 Not quite done yet.